kingzamzon/docs/docs/connecting-to-a-lit-network/migrating-to-datil.md

 The Datil-dev and Datil-test networks use a new rollup blockchain called [Chronicle Yellowstone](./lit-blockchains/chronicle-yellowstone.md).
 These new blockchains replace the [Chronicle](./lit-blockchains/chronicle) blockchain that powered Lit's earlier networks.
 You will learn how to migrate data between these chains below.

-Depending on the existing Lit network you are using, you should migrate to its corresponding Datil network to take advantage of these improvements:
+Depending on the Lit network you are using, you should migrate to its corresponding Datil network to take advantage of these improvements:

 | Currently Available | Requires Payment | Minimum Lit Package Version | Your Current Network | Network to Migrate to | Description                                                  |
 |---------------------|------------------|-----------------------------|----------------------|-----------------------|--------------------------------------------------------------|